EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-define-a-secondary-index.md

          // contract base class contructor
          contract(receiver, code, ds),
-         // instantiate multi index instance as data member (find it defined below) testtab(receiver, receiver.value) { }
+         // instantiate multi index instance as data member (find it defined below) testtab(receiver, receiver.value)
+         { }

       // the row structure of the multi index table, that is, each row of the table
       // will contain an instance of this type of structure struct [[eosio::table]] test_table {
-        // this field is used later for definition of the primary index name test_primary;
+        // this field stores a name for each row of the multi index table name test_primary;
         name secondary;
         // additional data stored in table row